benbjurstrom/prezet/stubs/prezet/content/markdown.md

 title: Markdown Powered Blogging
 date: 2024-05-08
 category: Features
-excerpt: 'This post contains a variety of markdown features that Prezet supports.'
-ogimage: '/prezet/img/ogimages/example.png'
+excerpt: Prezet is a markdown powered blogging platform that is easy to use and customize.
 ---

 This blog is generated entirely from markdown files.
 When you ran the `prezet::install` command markdown files were loaded into you laravel application's `./storage/prezet/` directory.
 Here is the structure of those files: